bluesky-social/bsky-docs/docs/advanced-guides/oauth-client.md

 ## Components

-OAuth 2 is a "framework" for designing authentication systems, not a single standard or API to implement.
+OAuth 2 is a framework for designing authentication systems, not a single standard or API to implement.
 This section describes the standards used in the specific atproto "profile" of OAuth, and components that a typical client will need to implement.

 ### Client and Server Metadata

-The atproto network is decentralized: there are many independent PDS instances, and many client apps.
+The atproto network is decentralized: there are many independent PDS instances and many client apps.
 OAuth needs to facilitate any client app being authorized against any PDS instance, without prior registration or coordination between users, developers, or service operators.
 The atproto OAuth profile makes this possible by combining public client metadata and public authorization server metadata.

 All atproto OAuth clients must publish a client metadata JSON document on the public web.
 The `client_id`, which globally identifies the client software instance, is the fully-qualified `https://` URL at which this JSON document can be accessed.